 5) HACK THE DRONE HIJACK TECH

 The newest antidrone technology has just taken in a seed finance round of $3M+ from its San Diego origin.
-SafeSky can hack and hijack a rogue drone bringing it back to earth safetly.
-It’s leadership hails from MIT and served with drones in the U.S. Air Force while also working with cyber security.
+SafeSky can hack and hijack a rogue drone bringing it back to earth safely.
+Its leadership hails from MIT and served with drones in the U.S. Air Force while also working with cybersecurity.
+This gives you some scope to how big the cybersecurity industry is and how important it is to national security.
+BroadbandSearch stats can further shine some light on the importance of cybersecurity.

 The problem with rogue drones continues to grow.
 Essentially there are two threats.
 1) Good people doing goofy things making drones unsafe and then 2) Bad people doing scary unimaginable things like weaponizing commercial drones.
 It’s time we figure out who is who and get some leverage over dangerous drones.